-In fact, Oscar was extraordinarily intellectual, and he worked doggedly to develop his intellect and his erudition, both philosophically and artistically, even if he downplayed it, which he did.
+In fact, Oscar was extraordinarily intellectual, and he worked doggedly to develop his intellect and his erudition, both philosophically and also artistically — even if he downplayed it all in the end, which he did.

-This comes as absolutely no surprise to anyone who has an idea of the sheer amount of work and study and self-discipline it takes to write the amount he wrote, as well as the things about which he wrote — and in the clear and confident way that he handled such heady subject-matter — but it does, I’ve discovered, come as something of a surprise to those who don’t.
+The indisputability of Oscar’s dogged discipline and hard work comes as absolutely no surprise to anyone who has an idea of the sheer amount of work and study and self-discipline it takes to write the amount he wrote — and to write, as Oscar did, so cogently about such cerebral subject-matter, in the clear and confident way that characterizes him — yet it does, I’ve discovered, come as something of a surprise to those who don’t.

 He was the son of a famous Dublin doctor named Sir William Wilde, whose medical work garnered him knighthood.
 Oscar’s mother Jane was a well-known political poet who, more than once, was nearly imprisoned for the caustic anti-English literature she wrote.

 It’s true that while he was at Oxford, Oscar deliberately adopted the effete pose of a dandy.
 This, however, was partly put-on.
-And one must never forget that Oscar was admitted into Oxford as “a scholar to Magdalen” (a prize and an honor which was no small thing), and he also won double-first in classics and the Newdigate prize for poetry.
-This sort of scholarship required a great deal of discipline and work — a sedate seriousness and a dedication to reading and remembering, which his friends and contemporaries, even his rivals and enemies, later testified to, as do his extant Oxford notebooks.
-In fact, I believe this the main thing that makes Oscar Wilde so powerful and so wonderful: the depth of his philosophical grasp combined with the originality of that grasp, combined with the scope of his learning, combined with the excellence and clarity of his writing — which writing extended into virtually all mediums of literature: poetry, prose, plays, novels, short-stories, essays, criticisms, letters, children’s literature, and more.
+One must never forget either that Oscar was admitted into Oxford as “a scholar to Magdalen” — a rarified prize and honor — and he also won double-first in classics and the Newdigate prize for poetry.
+This sort of scholarship required a great deal of discipline and work — a sedate seriousness and a dedication to reading and remembering, which his friends and contemporaries, even his rivals and enemies, testified to in full, as do his extant Oxford notebooks.
+As a matter of fact, I believe this the primary thing that makes Oscar Wilde so powerful and so wonderful: the depth of his philosophical grasp combined with the originality of that grasp, combined with the scope of his learning, combined with his wit and humor, the idiomatic excellence and clarity of his writing — which writing extended into virtually all mediums of literature: poetry, prose, plays, novels, short-stories, essays, criticisms, letters, children’s literature, and more.

 At his trial, echoing a line from The Picture of Dorian Gray, Oscar Wilde specifically said that his aim in life had been self-development “through pleasure rather than suffering.”
 And yet not too long afterward, in De Profundis, his long and incredible prison letter to his lover Alfred Douglas, Oscar says that “only through pain and sorrow can true nobility of soul be achieved.”

-Like Epicurus , like Aristotle, like Marcus Aurelius, like Shakespeare, like Spinoza, all of whom he admired, Oscar knew very well that self-discipline is a virtue because “self-development,” as he put it, “is the aim of life” and requires “thought and effort.”
+Like Epicurus, like Aristotle, like Marcus Aurelius, like Shakespeare, like Spinoza, all of whom he admired, Oscar knew very well that self-discipline is a virtue because “self-development is the aim of life,” as Oscar himself said, and requires “thought and effort.”

-“The basis of character is self-control,” Oscar Wilde also wrote.
+“The basis of character is self-control,” Oscar Wilde wrote.